AndyO97/HospitalApp/README.md.txt

 To sign in, valid users are either "user1" or "user2" and both have "root" as password or a new user can be created.

 In the main menu, only the patients option is implemented in the present version.
 The /patients option.
-Enables the user to get, create, update, and delete patients and their history notes.
+Enables the user to get, create, update, search by the beginning of the first name or last name and delete patients and their history notes.

+The main menu con search hospital by name, create them or delete them with the trash icon.